Siegfried Sassoon: Homosexuality and affairs

 At Craiglockhart, Sassoon had met Wilfred Owen, another war poet.
 Numerous surviving documents demonstrate clearly the depth of Owen's love and admiration for him.
 Writing years after Owen died, Sassoon said that "W's death was an unhealed wound, & the ache of it has been with me ever since.
 I wanted him back – not his poems."
-Despite sentiments expressed in numerous letters between Sassoon and Owen, there is no support for a physical relationship between them.
 Both men returned to active service in France, where Owen was killed in 1918.

 Following the war he is believed to have had a succession of love affairs with men, including: